 - Letter to your future self

 - List of gifts you received for Christmas

 - Souvenir from a trip

 Yes, this is the obvious one, but it's still a great option!
-Take this opportunity to talk with your kids about the importance of goals, then help them set a few.
-Jordan has a great post about setting and keeping goals HERE.
+Take this opportunity to talk with your kids about the importance of goals, then help them set a few goals for themselves.
+Don't forget to set a few goals for yourself, as well!

 CREATE A FAMILY BUCKET LIST

 Sit down as a family and make a list of any activities you want to do or things you want to try in the upcoming year.
 Then make a plan to carry them out.
 This is a great way to promote family connection in the New Year!
 Here are some great ideas to get you started:

 - Spring bucket list ideas

 - Fall bucket list ideas

 - Winter bucket list ideas